Sports in Vancouver: Sporting events

+Inside BC Place prior to the Australia vs. Turkey match at the 2026 FIFA World Cup.

 The Vancouver area has also hosted multiple BC Games amateur sports events.
 The Slam City Jam skateboarding championship was held in Vancouver from 1994 to 2005, and was set to return in 2008.
 Upcoming events include the 2008 World Ultimate and Guts Championship and the 2009 World Police and Fire Games.

 Annual events include the Vancouver Marathon (42K/21K), the Vancouver Sun Run (a 10 km race), Scotiabank Vancouver Half-Marathon and the Cloverdale Rodeo.
 The British Columbia Derby is a nine furlong horse race held at the Hastings Racecourse in the third week of September.
 Former annual events include the Molson Indy Vancouver, a Champ Car race held from 1990 to 2004; and the Greater Vancouver Institutional, a golf tournament held from 1996 to 2010.
 The Canadian Open, a golf tournament which alternates venues annually, was last held in Vancouver in 2011.

 The 2010 Winter Olympics and Paralympics took place in Vancouver, and was organized by what was called VANOC (Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games).
 The 2010 Winter Olympics was the third Olympics hosted by Canada, and the first by the province of British Columbia.
 In the 2010 Winter Olympics, the mascots were Miga, a mythical sea bear, part orca and part kermode bear, Quatchi, a sasquatch, and Sumi, an animal guardian spirit with the wings of the Thunderbird and legs of a black bear.
 Miga and Quatchi were the mascots for the Olympics while Sumi was the mascot for the Paralympics.

-Vancouver will host multiple matches during the 2026 FIFA World Cup.
+Vancouver hosted multiple matches during the 2026 FIFA World Cup.

 Other past sports events hosted in Vancouver include: